drm-nl/dwaynemonroe.github.io/README.md

 [Computational Impacts](https://monroelab.com/) - a blog about the political economy of the tech industry - grounded analysis without hype

-*Film Conversations*: A project in which, I chat with friends about the movies we love in detail
+*Film Conversations*: A project in which, I chat with friends about film from the perspective of political economy, geopolitics, psychoanalytic theory, a literary perspective and more

 [Film Conversations Podcast On Spotify](https://open.spotify.com/show/3E5dPk4of0pFAVdcTjGbzy)